jinmc/programmingtips/_posts/CPP/2018-09-10-cppbasics.markdown

 `str1.compare(str);` will return 0 because the're the same.
 If str1 is bigger (if starts with b or else) it will return 1, else it will return -1;

-- vector

-To use vector, we have to do `#include <vector>` because it's a library from std.
-There are several use cases of vectors.. for example,

 {% include disqus2.html %}